vkretov/statsd-attributes/README.md

 		public void SomeMethod() {
 			using (var m = new StatsdPerformanceMeasure("TestMetric"))
 			{
-				// any code that we want to time and count invocations for
+				// marking arbitrary code fragment, now it will publish count and execution duration.
 				// <arbitrary code>
+				//
 			}
 		}
 	}